 Most of the time, lenders will want to steer you to refinance your loan – but by the time you’re a few payments behind, you probably don’t qualify for a reduction in interest rate.

 You have to work really hard to negotiate with a bank.
 Usually, it takes lots of calls and the patience of a saint to get through the bureaucracy.
 Never, ever act rude.
 Ask for help from everyone you speak with, but don’t sound desperate.
 Explain your situation, offer supporting documents, and reassure the bank that you want to live in your home for the long term.

 If you’re in need of a temporary fix and want to stay in your home, most banks can be forgiving.
 Sometimes they’ll be willing to add a few months of payments back onto the primary balance of your loan.
 It’s all dollars and cents to them, so remind them that you need their help to give them a lot more money in the long run.
 If they have to sell your house at a foreclosure auction, they’ll take a huge loss.

 That sounds obvious, but for some reason, bankers seem to forget it when saying no to someone in need of help.

 If you’re behind on your payments and need to sell fast, we can help.

 In certain circumstances, we may even be able to help you stay in your home.

-We work with homeowners in San Diego to find solutions to foreclosure problems.
+We work with homeowners in San Diego County to find solutions to foreclosure problems.